jpgordon00/EasyDrop/README.md

 Direct encrypted file sharing via client/server and cross-platform GUI

 ## What it does it do?
-- Anonmyous file sharing via a client-server architechture
+- Anonmyous file sharing via a client-server architechture.
-- Each user assigned a random PIN and uses that to find/address other users
+- Each user is assigned a random PIN and uses that to find other users.
-- Encryption is 256 AES and handshakes are done through the single server application
+- The encryption used is 256 AES.
+Handshakes are done through server and TCP sockets.
-- Files are zipped before sending and unzipped upon arrival
+- Files are zipped before sending and unzipped upon arrival.

 ## What technologies/frameworks are involved?
 - Java